-Table 4-1 Steps in the Discovery Process
+Table 4-1Steps in the Discovery Process

 Step Description Device Discovery Discovers devices in the MPLS VPN and/or Metro Ethernet topology.
 Discovery Data Collection Collects the IOS configuration for the devices discovered.
 Role Assignment Does the role assignment for the discovered devices based on rules.xml, and prompts you to edit the device roles as N-PE, U-PE, or CE.
+Note A sample is found at: \$ISC_HOME/resources/discovery/data/ rules.xml, where the rules.xml file must be kept.
 NPC Discovery Displays discovered NPCs and allows addition or removal of NPCs.

-MPLS VPN Discovery Discovers the topology for your MPLS VPN network and lets you change it as required.
+Step Description MPLS VPN Discovery Discovers the topology for your MPLS VPN network and allows you to change it as required.
 Note The MPLS VPN Discovery step is not required if you are using ISC Discovery with Cisco IP Solution Center MPLS Diagnostics Expert.
-(L2VPN) Metro Ethernet Discovery Discovers the topology for your Metro Ethernet network and lets you change it as required.
+(L2VPN) Metro Ethernet Discovery Discovers the topology for your Metro Ethernet network and allows you to change it as required.
 Note The (L2VPN) Metro Ethernet Discovery step is not required if you are using ISC Discovery with Cisco IP Solution Center MPLS Diagnostics Expert.